A Unified Framework for Representation-based Subspace Clustering of Out-of-sample and Large-scale Data: Scalable Subspace Clustering and Error Analysis

-Although SRC has achieved impressive results in pattern recognition, some recent works~\cite{Zhang2011,Peng2012a} empirically showed that non-sparse linear representation could achieve competitive recognition rate with less time cost.
-Therefore, to reduce the computing cost for grouping out-of-sample data, the main block in large scale clustering, we perform linear coding scheme but sparse one by solving
+Although SRC has achieved a lot of successes in pattern recognition, some recent works~\cite{Zhang2011} showed that non-sparse representation can achieve comparable results with less time cost.
+Therefore, we perform linear coding scheme instead of sparse one by solving

-where $\gamma\ll 1$ is a positive real number.
-The second term is called ridge regression in statistics, which is used to avoid over-fitting.
-Zhang et al.~\cite{Zhang2011} named the solution of (\ref{equ:7}) as collaborative representation and showed that collaborative representation but sparse representation plays an important role in face recognition.
+where $\gamma> 0$ is a positive real number.
+The second term is used to avoid over-fitting.
+Zhang et al.~\cite{Zhang2011} named this method as collaborative representation-based classification (CRC) and empirically showed that collaborative representation rather than the sparse one plays an important role in face recognition.
+After getting the coefficient of $\mathbf{y}_{i}$ via solving (\ref{equ:7}), $\mathbf{y}_{i}$ is assigned to the subspace that produces the minimal regularized residuals over all classes.
+Note that, (\ref{equ:7}) is also known as linear regression based classification \cite{Naseem2010} when $\gamma=0$.